Choosing Occidental for your undergraduate experience gives you access to a rich and diverse on- and off-campus community.

 Your internship supervisors, professionals you meet through job shadowing, Oxy alumni, Oxy parents, community leaders, your church community, former teachers, and family friends are all invaluable potential resources to help you clarify your career goals and introduce you to opportunities.

-The CDC can help you learn how to create a successful network.
+Career Services can help you learn how to create a successful network.
 Please make an appointment and plan on attending the numerous panels and mixers provided throughout the academic year.